k-Color Multi-Robot Motion Planning: Abstract

 \section{Abstract}

 { We present a simple and natural extension of the \emph{multi-robot motion planning} problem where the robots are partitioned into groups (colors), such that in each group the robots are interchangeable.
 Every robot is no longer required to move to a specific target, but rather to some target placement that is assigned to its group.
 We call this problem \emph{$k$-color multi-robot motion planning} and provide a sampling-based algorithm specifically designed for solving it.
 At the heart of the algorithm is a novel technique where the $k$-color problem is reduced to several discrete \mrmp problems.
 These reductions amplify basic samples into massive collections of free placements and paths for the robots.
-We demonstrate the performance of the algorithm by an implementation for the case of disc robots in the plane and show that it successfully and efficiently copes with a variety of challenging scenarios, involving many robots, while a simplified version of this algorithm, that can be viewed as an extension of a prevalent sampling-based algorithm for the $k$-color case, fails even on simple scenarios.
-Interestingly, our algorithm outperforms a state-of-the-art implementation for the standard multi-robot problem, in which each robot has a distinct color. }
+We demonstrate the performance of the algorithm by an implementation for the case of disc robots and polygonal robots translating in the plane.
+We show that the algorithm successfully and efficiently copes with a variety of challenging scenarios, involving many robots, while a simplified version of this algorithm, that can be viewed as an extension of a prevalent sampling-based algorithm for the $k$-color case, fails even on simple scenarios.
+Interestingly, our algorithm outperforms a well established implementation of PRM for the standard multi-robot problem, in which each robot has a distinct color. }